zerothi/pythonsupport-page/docs/menu/documentation/pip/pip.rst

       ... pip install numpy
       ... pip install scipy

-To check possible conflicts in the current environment do
+To check possible conflicts in the current environment, use ``pip check``:

 .. tab-set::